imranhsayed/frontity-twentynineteen/README.md

     {
       "name": "@frontity/twentynineteen-theme",
 ```
-4. `npm install && npx frontity dev` ( from the root of your project )
+2. `npm install && npx frontity dev` ( from the root of your project )

-5. Your site will be available at `http://localhost:3000/`
+3. Your site will be available at `http://localhost:3000/`

-## Instructions :clipboard:
+## More info :clipboard:

-Please follow the README for using the project/theme.
+This is the beta version.
+Some features will be added in the final release, like:

+1. More button smaller screens.

 ## Common Commands :computer:

-- `npx frontity dev` Runs server in development mode ( from the root of your project )
+- `npx frontity dev` ( inside project's root ) Runs server in development mode ( from the root of your project )

 ## Credits :white_flower: